marcocrotti/marcocrotti.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently working as a Research Associate focusing on using whole exome sequencing to identify variants associated with cancer.
+I am currently working as a Research Associate using whole exome sequencing to identify variants associated with cancer.
 I am interested in the field of population genetics and phylogenetics, taxonomy and macroevolution, bioinformatics and data science.